Creamy Strawberry Lemonade Popsicles

 More Popsicles for Summer

 Fruit Punch Popsicles with Coconut Water are light and refreshing.
 I love the extra punch (no pun intended) of nutrition thanks to the coconut water.
+They’re great for summer hyrdration!

 Blueberry Smoothie Pops are a fun and different way to enjoy a smoothie.
+These are perfect if you’re looking for a snack that fits in the healthier category.

 Pomegranate, Raspberry, and Nectarine Popsicles are another option when you’re craving something like, fruity and fresh.
+I like all of the fruits in this one because it gives the popsicles such a juicy flavor.

 What is your favorite summer dessert?